 See the latest about COVID-19 and donating blood in New South Wales.

-Is it safe for people to donate in the lockdown areas?
+Is it safe for people to donate with the current community transmission?

 Our donor centres are very low risk places to visit and we are taking all necessary steps to ensure that stays the case.